top of page

 Marketing Chair

-Former Director of Client Services for a NYC marketing agency, Webster parent, WC PTSA past Co-president, and current Media Management Specialist for WHEN:DFCC.
+Former Director of Client Services for a NYC marketing agency, Webster parent, WC PTSA past Co-president, and current Media Management Specialist for WHEN.
 "Parenting teens is challenging, even under the best circumstances.
 WHEN:DFCC is a great resource for families."

 WHAT WE DO